baggariSiva/astro/README.md

 # Astro Starter Kit: Blog!

-This is a very basic example of a simple Brunch app.
+This is a very basic example of a simple Astro app.

 Clone this [elestio-examples/astro](https://github.com/elestio-examples/astro)